geekmomprojects/RedJellies/Week3/Exercise3_1.md

 ## Board Investigation: STM32WB5MM-DK Discovery Kit

 - The processor is an STM32WB5MMGH6
 - There is 1 Mbyte flash and 256 Kbytes of SRAM.
 There is also an 128-Mbit Quad-SPI NOR Flash memory.
-I do not understand how it differes from typical flash or what the extra descriptors mean (Quad-SPI, NOR), but will investigate to find out
+After googling it, I now understand the difference between NOR flash and NAND flash (standard).
+NOR is more expensive but about 3x faster for reading and can execute bitwise read, vs NAND, which is faster for writing and erasing.
 - There are a large number of peripherals built into the discovery board, including:
   - 0.96-in 128x64 OLED display
   - temperature sensor